We were helpless.

 More likely we’re small town kids at heart, happiest when we’re close to nature and away from the crowds.
 The hours we spent wandering the stone paths and green grass of Greenwich Park were a joy, as was the briny scent of the Thames at low tide, tickling our nostrils as we strolled its promenade.
 The silence of Postman’s Park, a thumbnail oasis in the heart of the city a welcome relief and a chance for solitude, if only for a minute.

 Tasting the world, step by step, we’ve learnt a lot about ourselves.
-And as we’ll reveal over time, the culinary aspects of London were the best possible education for two self-professed foodies, with the markets, the competing cultures and their modern twists on traditional flavours exciting us no end!
+And as we’ll reveal, the culinary aspects of London were the best possible education for two self-professed foodies, with the markets, the competing cultures and their modern twists on traditional flavours exciting us no end.